Gaurav0111/cattle_filed_report_generation/Readme.md

 ## Author

-[Your Name]
+Gaurav Garwal

 ## License

-This project is licensed under the [License name], please refer to the `LICENSE` file for details.
+This project is licensed under the [], please refer to the `LICENSE` file for details.

 ## Contact

 Have questions or feedback?
-Feel free to reach out at [your email address] or create an issue on the GitHub repository.
+Feel free to reach out at [garwalgaurav480@gmail.com] or create an issue on the GitHub repository.

 Enjoy generating your Laboratory Analysis Reports with ease!